yenbekbay/seansy-dashboard/README.md

     // Callback
 });
 ```
-For Parse cloud you do:
+For Parse cloud you can do:
 ```js
 Parse.Cloud.httpRequest({
     url: 'http://localhost:3030/widgets/stats',